woocommerce/wc-api-python/README.md

 An async Python wrapper for the WooCommerce REST API.
 Easily interact with the WooCommerce REST API using this library.

+This library is a fork of the original work by Claudio Sanches on [wc-api-python](https://github.com/woocommerce/wc-api-python).

 ## Installation

 ```sh